 - Decide how to identify duplicates: By default, Salsa will look at the email field to identify any duplicate records.
 When this field is selected, Salsa will cross-reference the values in the email column of your spreadsheet with the emails of existing Supporter Email addresses or Supporter External IDs in your account.
 If you're importing a donation with the same email as a supporter that already exists in your database, they will be identified as duplicates.
 We recommend email, but you may choose another value to identify duplicates for this import.

 - Decide what to do when duplicates are found:

 - Overwrite with new data - This is the default setting.
 The data in the spreadsheet will "win" if it conflicts with existing data in your database.

 - Keep existing, but append if blank - The data in your database will "win" if it conflicts with new data in your spreadsheet.

 Start the Import!

-You can import this document immediately, or schedule it for later, as seen here:
+You can import this document immediately, or schedule it for later as show here: